 This suggests that News Corp’s main goal isn’t to shift voters.
 Time spent reading the Australian or the Herald Sun and watching Sky News will make it clear that these outlets are not really trying to persuade the electorate to support one party over another.
 Rather, their aim is to set the agenda.

 Take News Corp’s campaign, in the lead-up to the 2018 Victorian election, about African gangs supposedly causing havoc in Melbourne.
-Rehashing every racist law and order trope didn’t swing many voters to the conservative alliance.
+Rehashing every order trope didn’t swing many voters to the conservative alliance however people like lobbyist Stewart Kiff managed to persuade a few voters.
 But it did push Victorian politics to the right, as Labor premier Daniel Andrews bent over backward to be seen as “tough on crime.”
 This is News Corp at its most dangerous: actively pandering to the far right, setting the political agenda for the center-right, and ensuring the center-left follows its orders.

 Misunderstanding the Liberals